cor-mobile-robotics/visual_studio_code/docs/vscode_ros.md

 # Automation In Visual Studio Code With ROS

 This repository contains two important python scripts that automate your ROS workflow in the Visual Studio Code IDE.
-Below is a step by step guide on how to setup the VS environment and work with this environment.
+Below is a step by step guide on how to setup the VS environment and work with this module.

 Note: The assumption is made that you know how ROS works and that it is installed.
-Also Visual Studio Code should be installed.
+Visual Studio Code should also be installed.

 ## Contents: